 #19.
 Serve Finger Foods to Minimize Complaining from Guests: 2-in-1 Nigerian wedding receptions can sometimes bore guests, and some tend to drag for hours (which you should avoid).
 Guests will complain about timings, and serving finger foods in-between program switch from trad to white wedding reception will keep guests refreshed and not-so-hungry before the real ITEM #7 (food time).
 This doesn’t have to be expensive small chops like samosa and spring rolls – small-sized puff puff and buns PLUS the sliced wedding cake will do.
 If you want to save money by doing your own wedding finger foods/ small chops in-house, these video tutorials will help you learn how:

 #20.
-Ensure Availability of Enough Convenience Rooms Before Settling for a Venue: Ensure that the venue you rent has an adequate number of functional toilets so that your guests don’t leave the venue looking for where to ease themselves.
+Ensure Availability of Enough Toilets/ Convenience Rooms Before Settling for a Venue: Ensure that the venue you rent has an adequate number of functional toilets so that your guests don’t leave the venue looking for where to ease themselves.
 Read our tips on what to look for in a wedding venue, to know everything the perfect event venue should have.

 Most Nigerian churches fix weddings in the morning, and that makes it convenient for a couple to fix the trad engagement and all-in-one reception in the afternoon.
 But some couples have had it the other way – church wedding in the afternoon or early evening.